pinojs/pino/docs/api.md

 If the object is of type Error, it is wrapped in an object containing a property err (`{ err: mergingObject }`).
 This allows for a unified error handling flow.

+Options `serializers` and `errorKey` could be used at instantiation time to change the namespace from `err` to another string as preferred.

 <a id="message"></a>
 #### `message` (String)